 Seniors 2 Seniors is a community program in which tech-savvy high school seniors teach senior citizens basic computer and internet skills.
-Pioneered by telecommunications and broadband industry veteran Bill Gerski, the goal of Seniors 2 Seniors is to show seniors how to use computers so they can stay connected with family and friends, utilize telemedicine or health care from home, access government online tools, utilize online banking, and work and shop from home.
+Brought to you exclusively by Trico Connections, the goal of is to show seniors how to use computers so they can stay connected with family and friends, utilize telemedicine or health care from home, access government online tools, utilize online banking, and work and shop from home.

 Seniors 2 Seniors is a hands-on program led by an instructor who has vast experience in the field of information technology.
 Additionally, the seniors are being supported in the classroom by senior high school students who have an interest in and experience with computers and technology.

 Courses are hosted by the four senior centers in Potter County on an eight-week rotating schedule.
 Senior citizens receive individualized, on-site support from the students, who walk about the instruction area offering assistance as needed.

 Over the eight-week course, seniors get instruction on basic computing skills, conducting internet searches with Google, setting up an email account and sending email, saving and storing documents and files, using social networking such as Skype and Facetime, and handling and sharing photos.
 There are also components dealing with online banking and cybersecurity.